clicon/clixon/doc/FAQ.md

 is the core functionality of a clixon system.

 ## What is a Clixon configuration file?

-Clixon options are stored in a configuration file you must specify when you start a backend or client using -f.
+Clixon options are stored in an XML configuration file.
+The default configuration file is /usr/local/etc/clixon.xml.
 The example configuration file is installed at /usr/local/etc/routing.xml.
+The YANG specification for the configuration file is clixon-config.yang.

+You can change where CLixon looks for the configuration FILE as follows:
+  # Provide -f FILE option when starting a program (eg clixon_backend -f FILE)
+  # Provide --with-configfile=FILE when configuring
+  # Provide --with-sysconfig=<dir> when configuring, then FILE is <dir>/clixon.xml
+  # Provide --sysconfig=<dir> when configuring then FILE is <dir>/etc/clixon.xml
+  # FILE is /usr/local/etc/clixon.xml

 ## Can I run Clixon as docker containers?
 Yes, the example works as docker containers as well. backend and cli needs a